Waqar-Ul-Hassan/o4m/content/policies.md

 ## Minimum Course Requirements

 If you are taking an OSAP loan for full time studies, you must complete and pass 60% of your course load in **each term\*** of your academic year.
 If you fail to do this, OSAP will place you on academic probation.
-This is essentially a warning for you to make sure that you pass the required number of courses in the following year.
+This is essentially a warning to make sure that you pass the required number of courses in the following year.
 If you fail to pass 60% of the courses the following year as well then you will be put on academic restriction by OSAP.
 This means that you will not receive funding for one year.
 During that year you will have to pay out of pocket for your courses while making sure to pass the required number of courses.
 If you succeed then you can apply to OSAP once again for the following year.
 You will have to submit documentation explaining why you did not perform as expected during both the years you failed to pass the required number of courses.

 **Academic year:**
 For OSAP the academic year runs from August 1 to July 31 of the following year.